christopher-blakeney/hypothesis_tester/README.md

 Two common types of techniques exist for evaluating the shape of a distribution.
 **Graphical**:
-	- plot the data points graphically and interpret them to determine normality
+plot the data points graphically and interpret them to determine normality
-		- histogram
-		- Quartile-Quartile (Q-Q) plot

 **Statistical**:
-	- a calculation used to quantify the probability of the data in question existing within a normal distribution
+a calculation used to quantify the probability of the data in question existing within a normal distribution